In short — no.

 The consequences of being charged with ‘refusal to provide a sample’ are similar to being convicted of impaired driving and could include fines, imprisonment, suspension of licence, and a criminal record.
 If you were charged under the Criminal Code for a refusal, you will also be charged under the Highway Traffic Act and your licence will be suspended for 90 days, your vehicle impounded for 7 days, and you will also be liable for an administrative penalty of $180.

 Failing a roadside breath test will not result in a penalty.
 However, failing a breathalyzer test would bring about charges.
 You do not have the right to consult a lawyer before a roadside sample request, but you have the right to consult a lawyer before the formal breathalyzer test at the police station.
-If you have been charged with impaired driving, refusal to provide a sample, or would like more information, please contact Cassandra or Kristen at DeMelo Law.
+If you have been charged with impaired driving, refusal to provide a sample, or would like more information, please contact DeMelo Law.